Jona Lewie: Solo career

 Lewie's career continued to rise when he signed to Stiff Records in 1977.
 In 1980, following appearances on the Stiff package tours, he had a solo hit with the synthpop number "You'll Always Find Me in the Kitchen at Parties" co-written with fellow Brett Marvin member Keef Trouble, which he occasionally performed live with Kirsty MacColl on backing vocals.
 The song made the British Top 20.
 His next single, "Big Shot – Momentarily", was a hit in Germany but not in the UK.

 By the end of 1980, he was back in the British charts with what became his biggest UK hit, "Stop the Cavalry".
 His subsequent 1981 release, "Louise (We Get It Right)" reached No. 2 in Australia, and achieved chart success in other world territories.
 His next two singles, "Vous et Moi" and "The Seed That Always Died", both charted in France.
 Both "Kitchen at Parties" and "Stop the Cavalry" had also been hits in Germany at the times of their original releases in 1980 and 1981 respectively, and remained popular in Germany.
 In 2010 and 2011, both tracks achieved prominent positions in an all-time German chart that appeared in a high ratings TV show.
 Lewie performed the two songs on two episodes of The Ultimate Chart Show which was broadcast 2010 and 2011.
 He also talked on the 'chat' part of the show with the aid of a German interpreter.

 During the 1990s, Lewie appeared with solo public performances on a 60-day UK tour as guest of the Blues Band, playing venues such as theatres and civic centres, while occasionally playing one-off gigs such as that at the Hackney Empire, London and taking part in occasional radio and television broadcasts.
 In December 2005, he appeared in Channel 4's Bring Back...The Christmas Number One, along with David Essex and Slade.
 They only fronted, but did not play on, the studio recording session of "I'm Going Home".
 It failed to secure a recording contract.
 It was written by ex-Mud star Rob Davis, who also appeared on the show.
 In 2009, Lewie performed two songs at the London Ukulele Festival.
 The next year, Lewie joined Captain Sensible and the Glitter Band on their British tour.

+Personal life

+Lewie was born on 14 March 1947 in Southampton into a Jewish family.
+His mother was Scottish.
+He did not know his biological father, but later learned he was a Jewish man who moved to Brooklyn, New York.
+His grandmother was a classical pianist, who played the piano for young Lewie, who often sang Elvis songs.
+At eight years old, his step father introduced him to the music of Fats Domino.
+He lives in Streatham with his wife and child.